AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit10.md.txt

 - Trace the results of a recursive call to determine the results.
 - Rewrite a recursive algorithm as an interactive method.

 In Java, multiple inheritance can be achieved through interfaces, and we can use an ArrayList along with recursion to demonstrate the concept.
-Let's create a program that models a hierarchy of employees in a company using multiple inheritance through interfaces.
+Below is a program that models the hierarchy of employees in a company using multiple inheritance through interfaces.
 We'll also use recursion to calculate the total salary of all employees in the hierarchy.

 ```java
 import java.util.ArrayList;